Kevin-Lago/java-course-guide/unit_1_getting_started/lesson_2_statements_expressions_datatypes_and_variables/README.md

 - Identifiers are developer defined names for Variables, Methods and Classes.
 - Identifiers cannot span multiple lines or contain spaces.
 - Identifiers can only contain numbers, letters, underscores, dashes and dollar signs.
-- Identifiers cannot start with a number.
+- Identifiers Must start with either a letter, underscore or dollar sign.

 ```java
 int exampleInt_1 = 0;